nasa-jpl/autoRIFT/README.md

 For quick use:
 * Refer to the file "testAutorift.py" for the usage of the module and modify it for your own purpose
-* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname)
+* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname).
+_Note: if the four outputs from running the "geogrid" module are not provided, a regular grid will be assigned_
-* Output files include 1) estimated displacement in x-coordinate, 2) estimated displacement in y-coordinate, 3) light interpolation mask, 4) iteratively progressive chip size used. _Note: These four output files will be stored in a file named "offset.mat" that can be viewed in Python and MATLAB.
+* Output files include 1) estimated x-direction displacement (equivalent to range for radar), 2) estimated y-direction displacement (equivalent to minus azimuth for radar), 3) light interpolation mask, 4) iteratively progressive chip size used in x direction. _Note: These four output files will be stored in a file named "offset.mat" that can be viewed in Python and MATLAB.
 When the grid is provided in geographic coordinates, a 4-band GeoTIFF with the same EPSG code as input grid will be created as well and named "offset.tif"; a 2-band GeoTIFF consisting of the final converted motion velocity in geographic x- and y-coordinates will be created and named "velocity.tif"._

 For modular use:
 * In Python environment, type the following to import the "autorift" module and initialize the "autorift" object